 You can do this in pairs or threes.
 Give some groups building blocks and other groups toothpicks and playdough.

-Tell the groups they have five minutes to build as strong a bridge as possible.
-After the groups are finished, test the strength of each bridge, using a heavy rock to test the toothpick bridges and a smaller rock to test the block bridges.
+EXPLAIN: They have five minutes to build as strong a bridge as possible.
+After the groups are finished, test the strength of each bridge, using a heavy rock or book, to test the toothpick bridges and a smaller rock or book, to test the block bridges.

-- How did you feel about this challenge?
+- · How did you feel about this challenge?

 - What wasn't fair about it?

-- How could it have been more fair?
+- · How could it have been more fair?